About fair trading enforcement and processes

 - always consider every option, including court or tribunal action

-- make sure we have admissible, substantial and reliable evidence
+- make sure our evidence is:

 - use public resources efficiently

 - make sure the severity of enforcement action we take matches the severity of the breach

 - not proceed without a reasonable prospect of success

 - be accountable and transparent in all our actions and decisions.